elibenjel/goldenDiary/skeleton.md

 3. **signOut**( ): logout the current user from the realm app
 4. **user**: the current logged in user, or null if there is none

+## RealmProvider

+This provider opens the realm containing the app data and allow for modifications of this data.
+It also creates one Diary object if it does not already exists, and does not allow creation/deletion of an object of that type.

+The realm data can be modified by a descendant only by calling a function provided by this provider.
+Such functions (create, update, remove) do not directly modify the data, instead they add the desired modification as a function in a queue variable.
+The data is modified only when all modifications belonging to the same global operation are added to the queue, which is known using the openTransaction state, by an increment/decrement mechanism.

+This provider maintains the following states:
+1. **realmRef**: a ref to the opened realm
+1. **openTransaction**: a positive int
+    - if zero, any modification of the realm is forbidden
+    - each time a descendant calls **beginTransaction**, it increases this value by 1
+    - call to **endTransaction** decreases this value by 1
+    - when a call to **endTransaction** brings this value to zero, the operations in the queue are written to the realm with realm.write
+1. **queue**: a list of functions to execute sequentially when openTransaction goes from 1 to 0

+Provide the following values:
+1. **query**( objectType, filters ): returns the objects of the specified type, applying the filters if provided
+1. **create**( objectType, objectData )
+1. **update**( object, updator )
+1. **remove**( object )
+1. **beginTransaction**( ): increment openTransaction by 1
+1. **endTransaction**( ): decrement openTransaction by 1

 ## DiaryProvider

+Use the following values from RealmProvider:
+1. **beginTransaction**
+1. **endTransaction**
+1. **update**: to add a new spending category

 Provide the following values:
 1. **diaryActions** (with useDiaryActions hook)